Mary said, “Behold, I am the handmaid of the Lord. May it be done to me according to your word.” Luke 1:38

 How easy it is to profess our faith and try to conform our lives to God’s will when all is well and life is going according to plan.

 In times like these, I rise early each morning to pray.
 I recite the Angelus in my sacred space at home, followed by my own “Yes, God,” when I commit the day to the Father’s divine will.
 My personal renewal of the Blessed Mother’s “Yes,” along with my other daily devotions, are especially joyful when my life is simple and normal.

-But lately my family life has been anything but simple or normal.
-My aging mother’s health crisis has become increasingly complex, and the rest of my life is filled with stress and worries.
+But lately my life has been anything but simple or normal.
 My daily prayers sound like a laundry list of woes, spat out with my arms outstretched, as I plead to God for relief.
 I should know better than to do this in prayer, but when the problems mount, I can’t help but complain to God like Job, who famously lamented, “I have no peace nor ease; I have no rest, for trouble has come!”
 (Job 3:26)

 During this season of Lent, it seems I have a million and one reasons to withhold my “yes” to God.
 So for me, the Solemnity of the Annunciation couldn’t be more perfectly timed.